rsrfay/Cashless-Train-Ticket-System/README.md

+# Cashless Train Ticket System
+---
+This project is an implementation of a mobile application designed for providing virtual wallet and train ticket purchasing.

 # How to start the web application of the prototype
 1. Run the system-db.sql file in MySQL.
 2. Adjust user configuration by changing the .env in the backend_db folder.